 The House of the Devil looked a promising title in the offering – it is one horror film of recent vintage to receive some very favourable genre press.
 It was the third effort from Ti West who had previously made two other horror films with The Roost (2005), Trigger Man (2007) and Cabin Fever 2: Spring Fever (2009).
-West would subsequently go onto make the even more acclaimed ghost story The Innkeepers (2011), The Sacrament (2013) about a sinister cult and the Western In a Valley of Violence (2016), as well as episodes of the anthologies The ABCs of Death (2012) and V/H/S (2012).
+West would subsequently go onto make the even more acclaimed ghost story The Innkeepers (2011), The Sacrament (2013) about a sinister cult, the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film, as well as episodes of the anthologies The ABCs of Death (2012) and V/H/S (2012).

 It was Ti West’s stated intention to make The House of the Devil appear as though it were a forgotten film of the 1980s.
 West clearly draws on the whole Babysitter On Her Own genre that sprung up from the likes of Halloween (1978) and When a Stranger Calls (1979).
 He fills the supporting roles with cameos from actors who found their calling during the 80s horror film – Dee Wallace, cult queen Mary Woronov and Tom Noonan who was the original Tooth Fairy in Manhunter (1986).
 Welcomely, The House of the Devil is one film that homages 1980s horror but does not come with all the genre in-references, in-jokes and quotings that have affected almost every film in this vein since Scream (1996).